Please note that images above may contain product not included with purchase.

 Introducing NCD’s IoT Industrial Wireless Absolute & Gauge Pressure and Temperature Sensor is the OEM piezoresistive pressure sensor with 316L stainless steel corrugated diaphragm and isolated oil-filling construction, boasting up to a 2 Mile range using a wireless mesh networking architecture.
 Incorporating a highly accurate Absolute & Gauge pressure sensor, transmits data at user-defined intervals.
 It measures Absolute & Gauge pressure and temperature with user configurable resolution at user defined intervals while sleeping during the time when it is not measuring or sending data.

 Industrial Wireless Absolute & Gauge Pressure and Temperature Sensor is widely used for various liquid pressure measurement which is compatible with stainless steel and Viton®.
-The included sensor is rated for 0-100psi absolute pressure, 0-500psi gauge pressure sensor and 0-1000psi sealed gauge sensor with an accuracy of ±0.5%FS (pressure) ±1.5℃ (Temperature).
+The included sensor is rated for 0-100psi absolute pressure, 0-500psi gauge pressure sensor, 0-1000psi sealed gauge sensor with an accuracy of ±0.5%FS (pressure), and 0-5000psi sealed gauge sensor with an accuracy of ±0.5%FS (pressure) ±1.5℃ (Temperature).
 Easily interfaces using a standard 1/4″ NPT Male connection.

 Powered by just 4 AA batteries and an operational lifetime of 500,000 wireless transmissions, a 10 years battery life can be expected depending on environmental conditions and the data transmission interval.